Rodman, in trouble over interview, blames drink

 Last month, his uncle Jang Song Thaek was executed in one of the biggest and most public purges undertaken in North Korea, which has been ruled by the same family for three generations.

-Jang is just one of hundreds of thousands North Koreans who have faced death or imprisonment in the North, where an estimated 150,000 to 200,000 people are in political prisons and forced labour camps, according to rights activists.
+Jang is just one of hundreds of thousands North Koreans who have faced death or imprisonment in the North.
+An estimated 150,000-200,000 people are in political prisons and forced labour camps, according to rights activists.

-Defectors have testified to witnessing summary executions and rampant human rights abuses on North Korea.
-They have said they were starved, beaten and abused in work camps where many die and that babies born in the camps were killed.
+Defectors have testified to summary executions and rampant human rights abuses on North Korea.
+They say they were starved, beaten and abused in work camps where many die and that babies born in the camps were killed.

-While North Koreans suffer from food shortages and malnutrition, according to U.N. assessments, Kim has pushed ahead with big building projects such as the Masik Ski Resort.
+While North Koreans suffer from food shortages and malnutrition, according to U.N. assessments, Kim has pushed ahead with big building projects such as the Masik Ski Resort that Rodman visited.

 South Korean officials estimate it cost hundreds of millions of dollars to build and North Korea aims to make $43.75 million in annual profit from the resort, according to documents prepared for potential foreign investors.
 It expects up to 5,000 skiers to visit per day.

-(Additional reporting by Doina Chiacu in Washington and Dan Whitcomb in Los Angeles; editing by Raju Gopalakrishnan, Stephen Powell and G Crosse)
+(Additional reporting by Doina Chiacu in Washington; Editing by Raju Gopalakrishnan and Stephen Powell)